 A day by day blog of our tour can be found by hitting the Facebook button on the left of this screen.

-Team member Dinah Mason has written a short piece about the trip – you can read her thoughts here.
+Team member Dinah Mason has written a short piece about the trip – see below.